Year 7 Transition

 Preparing for Year 7

-In the year prior to entry into Year 7, an Orientation Day is held at the College.
-Students meet their teachers and new classmates and are able to familiarise themselves with the new surroundings as well as hear talks from key staff members about important school issues.
-By partaking in our Orientation Day students feel less overwhelmed about starting Year 7 and gain a sense of anticipation for the year ahead.
+In December of the year prior to commencement, an Orientation Day is held.
+Students meet their Class Mentor and new classmates and are able to familiarise themselves with their new surroundings.
+The day involves a number of games, activities and demonstrations as well as briefings and presentations from the Year 7 Coordinator and other key staff members who will be influential in their upcoming year.
+The day is energetic and fun and ensures students feel less overwhelmed about starting Year 7 and gain a sense of anticipation for the year ahead.

 Settling into Year 7

-Each class group is linked to a Class Mentor (formally know as Homeroom Teacher) who provides the necessary support to every student.
-The Class Mentor teaches their Mentor Group in at least one subject.
-This allows teachers to form meaningful relationships with their students, and helps students transition from the primary years where they have one teacher for the core curriculum.
+Each class group is supported by a Class Mentor.
+Mentor Groups meet for 15 minutes every morning and during this time the Class Mentor is able to assist and monitor the transition of every student in the class whilst forming a strong bond with each individual student.
+A Year 7 Class Mentor teaches their Mentor Group in at least one subject and preferably more.
+This allows teachers to form meaningful relationships with their students and helps students transition from the primary years where they have one teacher for the core curriculum.

-With assistance from the College Counsellor, the Year 7 Coordinator provides support to the Class Mentor and every Year 7 student.
-They deal with the day-to-day issues associated with life in Year 7 and are located in the Year 7 building so they are easily accessible to all Year 7 students.
+The Year 7 Coordinator with assistance from the School Psychologist, provides support to the Class Mentor and every Year 7 student, dealing with the day-to-day issues associated with life in Year 7.
+The Year 7 Coordinator’s office is located in the Year 7 building, ensuring she is easily accessible to all Year 7 students throughout the day.

-During Term 1 each Class Mentor Group participates in a camp program together.
-The camp runs for three nights and four days at Jan Juc on Victoria’s Surf Coast.
-The camp provides students with a great opportunity to develop friendships and participate in a range of exciting outdoor adventure activities.
-Parents are invited to a family barbecue at the completion of their son’s camp, giving them the chance to meet key staff and other Year 7 families in a relaxed atmosphere and share in their son’s camp experience.
+During Term 1, each Mentor Group participates in a camp program together.
+The camp runs for four days at Jan Juc on Victoria’s Surf Coast.
+The camp provides students with a great opportunity to develop friendships within their class whilst participating in a range of exciting outdoor adventure activities.
+Parents are invited to a family barbecue at the completion of the camp, giving them the chance to meet other families in a relaxed atmosphere and share in their son’s camp experience.